CrowdDynamicsLab/Stack_Exchange_Autopsy/Outline.md

    1. **Analysis of the Best Fit Model:** present theoretical analysis of the best fit model and the implications.
    2. **Implications and Future Directions:** the implications (new applications) of our research and potential research questions.
 6. **Conclusion**

-Here's a few alternative titles:
-- **Failing at Scale: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**
-- **The Size Conundrum: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**
-- **Dynamics of User Content Generation in Stack Exchange Websites: Modeling, Empirical Results, and Applications**